Wave-Particle Duality Simulator Back

 Physical Model & Key Equations

-The simulator is based on the governing equations behind Wave-Particle Duality Simulator-.
+The simulator is based on de Broglie's relation and the double-slit fringe-spacing approximation.
 Understanding these equations is key to interpreting the results correctly.

 Each parameter in the equations corresponds to a slider in the control panel.
 Moving a slider changes the equation's solution in real time, helping you build a direct connection between mathematical expressions and physical behavior.